IHT business relief

 Business relief continues to be available if the combined ownership period of the original property and any replacement property covers at least two out of the five years immediately before transfer/death.
 If the individual dies before the replacement asset is purchased business property relief will be lost.

 Where one or more replacements have been made during the five years period, the amount of relief cannot be more than what it would have been had the replacement property not been made.
+This prevents selling an asset which receives relief at 50% and replacing with an asset which benefits from relief at 100%.

 Gifting business assets